EAQuant: Enhancing Post-Training Quantization for MoE Models via Expert-Aware Optimization: Method

-To address the inherent unbalanced expert activation issue in MoE models during post-training quantization, we propose a dynamic calibration data balancing strategy with expert-balanced sampling.
-This strategy selects tokens with explicit expert correlation through router configuration analysis and applies threshold-driven oversampling to under-represented experts until their activation counts meet the criterion, enhancing quantization parameter estimation precision.
+To address the inherent expert activation imbalance in MoE models during post-training quantization, we propose an expert-aware calibration data balance strategy that explicitly leverages routing statistics to adaptively rebalance calibration samples across experts.
+This strategy uses routing statistics to identify under-activated experts and applies threshold-driven oversampling until their activation counts reach the expected level, thereby reducing calibration bias in quantization parameter estimation.

-Following standard PTQ practice, we first sample 128 sequences of length 4096 from WikiText2 to construct the base dataset $\mathcal{D}_{\text{base}}$.
-This data calibrate non-expert components such as the QKV layer and the gating network.